 Want to elevate your walls?
 Contemporary style skews towards flat walls, which keep a modern and clean look.
-But if you’re looking to level up the wall’s design beyond paint or wallpaper, consider drywall texture to add a little extra oomph.
+But if you’re looking to level up the wall’s design beyond paint or wallpaper, consider adding texture to your walls for a little extra oomph.

-What is drywall texture?
-Simply put, drywall texture—especially under the guise of walls and ceilings—is made with gypsum and paper backings that create lines, shapes, ridges, knobs, and other designs in various lengths, sizes, and widths, creating a unique appearance and surface.
+Drywall texture — especially under the guise of walls and ceilings — is made with gypsum and paper backings that create lines, shapes, ridges, knobs, and other designs in various lengths, sizes, and widths, creating a unique appearance and surface.
 Drywall texture can look and feel uneven and protruded while retaining eye-catching patterns.

-There are plenty of varieties to explore when it comes to drywall texture.
+There are plenty of varieties and techniques to explore when it comes to wall texture.
 Whether you’re thinking about your new home or revamping your current space, consider incorporating drywall texture to add a personal touch.

 Crows Feet